henrygd/bigger-picture/readme.md

 Largest possible height of media item in pixels.
 Not required for HTML, which can be sized via CSS.

+### link

+Type: `string` or `function`<br>

+A link to an image, video, audio, PDF, YouTube, Vimeo, SoundCloud, Google Drive, or Dropbox.
+It will be automatically parsed and displayed

+### fit

+Type: `string` or `function`<br>
+Default: `fill`

+Controls how images are sized during the open and close animations.
+Accepts: 'cover', 'contain', and 'fill'.
+If not specified, the fill state can be determined by `thumb` element or by the first inner image.

 ### thumb

-Type: `string`
+Type: `string`, `HTMLImageElement`, or `function`

-URL or path to image used for thumbnail displayed before media loads.
+An image element, image URL or path to image used for thumbnail displayed before media loads.
+If an image element is provided, it will be used to detect the fit mode

 ### img

-Type: `string`
+Type: `string` or `function`

 URL or path to full image.
 Can be a `srcset` value.